-SECTION DESCRIPTION RATIONALE 2.1.5 Performance Payments.
-Changing the criteria for Rural Customers within the Small, Rural, Residential (SRR) Customer designation from fewer than 10 customers per mile to fewer than 12 customers per mile.
+Section Description Rationale 2.1.5 Performance Payments.
+Changed the criteria for Rural Customers within the Small, Rural, Residential (SRR) Customer designation from fewer than 10 customers per mile to fewer than 12 customers per mile.
 Aligns with the Bonneville Power Administration (BPA) Power Business Line (PBL) Low Density Distribution (LDD) definition.
 2.2 Funding Sources and Savings Allocation.
-Updating the first () footnote under Funding Sources table, to replace 'Strategic Energy Management (SEM) Verified Savings' with 'SEM Annual Savings Achieved.'
+Updated the first () footnote under Funding Sources table, replaced "Strategic Energy Management (SEM) Verified Savings" with "SEM Annual Savings Achieved."
 Sets the basis for all SEM participant payments on SEM Annual Savings Achieved beginning October 1, 2025.
-3.2 Reporting Requirements: As of October 1, 2025 Require measures / projects be submitted within 180 calendar of completion date.
-Require invoice for payment within 60 days of BPA approval.
-Request, but not require, reporting at least once every six months.
-As of October 1, 2027 Publish an IM update inclusive of all changes occurring over the previous two years, including changes resultant from the 9th Power Plan, scheduled to be published in 2026.
-The BPA 26 rate period will encompass a three-year period (FY 26, 27, and 28).
+2.2.1 BPA may direct fund energy savings measures and project proposed by customers.
+BPA will announce funding opportunities when they arise.
+Provides customers an opportunity to proposal will be evaluated and those selected must comply with BPA's Implementation Manual program and reporting requirements.
+3.2 Reporting Requirements: As of October 1, 2025 Required measures / projects to be submitted within 180 calendar days of completion date.
+Required invoice for payment within 60 days of BPA approval.
+Requested, but not required, reporting at least once every six The BPA 26 rate period will encompass a three-year period (FY 26, 27, and 28).
 This longer period creates complexities and risks for the BPA energy efficiency program that must be addressed.
-Invoicing Timelines: BPA has historically allowed customers to invoice measures at any time during the rate period in which they were complete or the following rate period.
+Invoicing Timelines: BPA has historically allowed customers to invoice measures at any time during the rate period in Requested, but not required, customers to invoice measures at

+Section Description Rationale As of October 1, 2027 Publish an IM update inclusive of all changes occurring over the previous two years, including changes resultant from the 9th Power Plan, scheduled to be published in 2026. following rate period.
 This leads to a significant portion of savings being submitted very late in the rate period limiting BPA's ability to track progress toward savings and budget goals and preventing timely corrective action to address potential short falls.
 This risk is magnified over a longer time period.
-Implementation Manual: BPA has committed to maintaining its Implementation Manual with very limited changes during each two-year rate period.
+Implementation Manual: BPA will maintain its Implementation Manual with very limited changes during each two-year rate period.
 This creates stability but prevents the incorporation of meaningful updates to the measure set and installation requirements.
 Over a longer time period holding the measure set static creates real risk.
-4.1 Custom Projects Payment Rate (table).
-Increasing Nonresidential Lighting incentive from \$0.13 per kWh to \$0.25.
-Increases incentives to offset the impact of rising equipment and labor costs.
+4.1 Custom Projects Payment Rate.
+Returned the Commercial new construction incremental cost percentage of whole building construction cost.
+Updated the (table) to increase the Nonresidential Lighting incentive from \$0.13 per kWh to \$0.25.
+Clarifies custom project incremental costs and increases nonresidential lighting incentives to offset the impact of rising equipment and labor costs.
 5.1 Custom Programs Payment Rate (table).
-Increasing Nonresidential Lighting incentive from \$0.13 per kWh to \$0.25.
-Increases incentives to offset the impact of rising equipment and labor costs.
-6.2 Measure Distribution Channels.
-Removing "By Request" Option.
-Eliminates compliance and oversight challenges for this channel.
+Increased Nonresidential Lighting incentive from \$0.13 per kWh to \$0.25.
+Helps offset the impact of rising equipment and labor costs.